You are here

 In response to ACP advocacy, CMS extended the MIPS extreme and uncontrollable circumstances exception due to COVID-19 through 2021.
-Applications for the 2020 performance year are due Feb.
-1, 2021.
 Applications for the 2021 performance year are due Dec.
 31, 2021.
 Find more information here.

 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) established the Medicare Quality Payment Program (QPP) to reward high-value, low-cost care.
 Eligible clinicians annually choose to participate in one of two payment tracks, the first is called the Merit-Based Incentive Payment System (MIPS).
 Under MIPS, eligible clinicians continue to be paid on a fee-for-service basis and report cost and quality data.
 Following each performance year, clinicians are evaluated on their performance relative to other clinicians in the country and receive a positive, neutral, or negative payment adjustment to their Medicare Part B payments two years later.
 For example, 2021 performance will impact 2023 payments.